 You’ll also pass several ponds that are called coastal dune lakes, freshwater lakes that drain into the Gulf, providing a unique ecosystem due to the exchange of salt and fresh water.
 Some of these coastal lakes have preserved, natural shoreline – no homes or condos and therefore indeed offer some natural scenery to justify calling this a scenic drive.
 About a mile before you get to the community of Grayton Beach you are actually driving through Point Washington State Forest.

-While the scenic drives 98 and 30A don’t offer that much natural scenery, they are a much more pleasant drive than taking the major highway alternatives.
-But there is a genuine scenic destination at the end of your drive in the town of Grayton Beach and in Grayton Beach State Park – see our article here.
+While the scenic drives 98 and 30A don’t offer an abundance of notable scenery, they are a much more pleasant drive than taking the major highway alternatives.
+But there is a genuine scenic and unique destination at the end of your drive in the town of Grayton Beach and in Grayton Beach State Park – see our article here.

 See the Google Map (at the top of this page) for driving directions and links on this scenic drive.
 If you are RVing or camping, we’ve included links to 3 state parks and one national park that offer decent camping, spacious beaches, and hiking trails.